lgtm-migrator/credify-android-sample/README.md

     context = // Context,
     offer = // one.credify.sdk.core.model.Offer object,
     userProfile = // one.credify.sdk.core.model.UserProfile object,
     credifyId = // Your user's credify id.
-If your user have created Credify account then it should not be null, marketName = // Your app name,
+If your user have created Credify account then it should not be null.
+It's removed from v0.2.0 because it is moved to UserProfile object, marketName = // Your app name,
     pushClaimCallback = // CredifySDK.PushClaimCallback callback,
     offerPageCallback = // CredifySDK.OfferPageCallback callback